-If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
+If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
 HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

-People interested in HVAC quickly discover why these careers are increasingly popular.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
-Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.
+It's easy to see why these careers are continuing to grow.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which impacts older equipment.
+Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.

 A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
-Many technicians are skilled with both residential and commercial equipment.
-And, most importantly, you’ll be knowledgeable about:
+Most work with both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 Is There a Shortage of HVAC Technicians?

 There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
 There are several reasons for this discrepancy, such as more retirements and competition from other industries.
 Many younger people also pursue college degrees instead of a licensed trade like HVAC.

 While HVAC often has you on your feet, it can still be quite gratifying.
 As a technician should be able to: